Showing posts with label ducks. Show all posts

 RSA Rockets

-We rode to Ditto Landing to stroll along the Tennessee River to see the Christmas Cards that were dotted along the bank of the river.
+We rode to Ditto Landing to stroll along the Tennessee River and see the Christmas Cards dotted along its banks.

-Hubby stopped about halfway down while Ava and I strolled to the end, stopping to take pictures.
+Hubby stopped halfway down while Ava and I strolled to the end, stopping to take pictures.

-A few people were walking, and a few were riding bicycles along the pathway.
+A few people were walking, while others were riding bicycles along the pathway.

-We stopped at Chick-fil-A South Huntsville to eat lunch.
-Ava and I both ordered a kid's meal with ice cream.
-Hubby, a chicken sandwich.
+We stopped at Chick-fil-A South Huntsville for lunch.
+Ava and I ordered a kid's meal with ice cream, and Hubby had a chicken sandwich.

-Our last stop was at Big Spring Parks Tinsel Trail.
-Lots of Christmas trees on both sides of Big Spring.
+Our last stop was at Big Spring Park's Tinsel Trail.
+There are lots of Christmas trees on both sides of Big Spring.

 This is Ava's favorite at Big Spring Park.